alaamohamed58/alaamohamed58/README.md

 Hello!
 I'm Alaa Mohamed, a passionate MERN Stack Developer with a love for crafting efficient and user-friendly web applications.
 I'm dedicated to delivering high-quality software.

-- 🔭 Currently, I'm working at Mountain Constructions Company, where I'm involved in developing exciting projects that push the boundaries of technology.
+- 🔭 Currently, I'm working at Mountain Constructions Company, where I'm involved in developing  projects that push the boundaries of technology.
 - 🌱 I'm always learning and staying up-to-date with the latest trends and advancements in web development to refine my skills.
 - ⚡ Fun Fact: I'm an avid hiker and nature lover, so when I'm not coding, you can find me exploring the great outdoors and enjoying the beauty of the mountains.